Help us to bring positive change to some of the most disadvantaged people in the world

 Find out more and download our information PDF here.

-Rwanda Action supports the maintenance of community tree nurseries in southwest Rwanda to provide tree seedlings, which are vital for people struggling to make a living on small plots of land.
+Rwanda Action supports the development of community tree nurseries to provide tree seedlings, which bring great benefits to people struggling to make a living from small plots of land.

-Each tree nursery produces around 30,000 tree seedlings each year.
+Each community tree nursery produces around 30,000 tree seedlings each year in Rwanda.

-The tree nurseries are requested by community members, who then provide the manual work in building the tree nurseries, transport of manure, transplant seedlings, water and keep an eye on seedlings as they grow.
+The tree nurseries are requested by community members, who then provide the manual work, transport of manure, transplanting seedlings, watering and nurturing seedlings as they grow.
 Rwanda Action provides funds to purchase materials such as seeds, transplanting pots, manure and watering cans.

 You can support growing trees in Rwanda here.